saulmoralespa/subscription-payu-latam/readme.txt

 = Are you required to use a ssl certificate? =

-No. But it is advisable that you consider using it since it is revealing for browsers
+Si.
+But it is advisable that you consider using it since it is revealing for browsers

 = How do I prove its operation? =

 You must go to the Woocommerce settings / finalize purchase / Payu Latam Subscription and change the testing environment

+**Remember to try in the testing environment with the credentials offered by payU latam**

 = What should I take into account for production? =